 Congratulations on your decision to run for office.
 This Candidate Guide is a summary of general provisions that you will need to know when running for office.

-It is divided into several sections and we ask that you pay close attention to:
+It is divided into several sections and we ask that you pay close attention to eligibility requirements, filing requirements, important dates and deadlines.